Janet Wolfson de Botton

 Dame Janet Frances de Botton (née Wolfson; formerly Green) is a British art collector and philanthropist.

+Family

-Janet de Botton is the eldest daughter of Leonard Wolfson, Baron Wolfson and his wife Ruth (née Sterling), who married in 1949, and a granddaughter of Isaac Wolfson, founder of the Great Universal Stores family; she was previously married to the broadcasting executive Michael Green.
+Janet de Botton is the eldest daughter of Leonard Wolfson, Baron Wolfson and his wife Ruth (née Sterling), who married in 1949, and a granddaughter of Sir Isaac Wolfson, 1st Baronet, founder of the Great Universal Stores family; she was previously married to the broadcasting executive Michael Green.
 Her late husband, Swiss financier Gilbert de Botton, sold Global Asset Management for £234 million in 1999.

+Career

+In 1996, she presented 60 works of art to the Tate, including examples by Carl Andre, Richard Artschwager, Gilbert & George, Richard Long, Cindy Sherman, Roni Horn, Gary Hume, Nancy Spero, Andy Warhol and Bill Woodrow.
+In 2010, she donated a ceiling painting by Twombly to the Louvre's Salle de Bronzes.
 In June 2010, the Wolfson Foundation announced the appointment of de Botton as the new Chairman following a unanimous decision by the trustees.
 De Botton has been a trustee of Tate and Chairman of the Council of Tate Modern.